Al-1n/Al-1n.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
-Analytical professional specializing in financial and performance analytics using SQL, Excel, Power BI, and Python.
+Analytics professional specializing in financial and performance analytics using SQL, Excel, Power BI, and Python.
 Passionate about uncovering insights that improve profitability, efficiency, and data-driven strategy.

 <br/>